HomeArticlesGuideUS Retirement Planning Guide

 Married filing jointly $236,000-$246,000 MAGI $246,000

-If your income exceeds these limits, a backdoor Roth IRA — making a non-deductible Traditional IRA contribution and immediately converting it to Roth — remains a legal strategy for high earners, though it requires careful documentation.
+If your income exceeds these limits, a backdoor Roth IRA, making a non-deductible Traditional IRA contribution and immediately converting it to Roth, remains a legal strategy for high earners, though it requires careful documentation.

-• Roth wins if you are in a lower tax bracket today than you expect to be at retirement — common for younger workers, people mid-career with temporarily reduced income, or anyone expecting significant RMDs from large Traditional accounts.
+Roth tends to win if you're in a lower tax bracket today than you expect at retirement, common for younger workers, people mid-career with temporarily reduced income, or anyone expecting significant RMDs from large Traditional accounts.
+Traditional tends to win if you're in a peak-income year today and expect a materially lower rate in retirement, common for workers in their 50s approaching their highest earning years.

 Step 4: Estimate Your Social Security Benefits